-This setup captures the idea that any decrease in w or $\pi$ leads to a decrease in the supply of public sector workers.
+This setup captures the idea that any decrease in w or π leads to a decrease in supply of the publics sector workers.

-Individual utility: Individuals gain income Y from working in either one of the two sectors outlined above and pay T in lump sum taxes to the local government.
-The individual utility is linear in private consumption X and public goods G which is valued at rate $\alpha > 0$ .
+Individual utility: Individuals gain income Y from working in either one of the two sectors outlined above and pay T in lump sum taxes to the local government1.
+Individual utility is linear in private consumption X and public goods G which is valued at rate $\alpha > 0$.
 Thus, individual utility can be written as the following indirect utility form